PSLeon24/PSLeon24/README.md

 <br>

-I focus on conputer vision tasks where the output must be immediately usable in the real world: engineering drawings like P&IDs that a machine can understand, adversarial perturbations that proactively prevent malicious deepfake synthesis, and real-time lifting posture correction that provides instant feedback.
+I focus on computer vision tasks where the output must be immediately usable in the real world: engineering drawings like P&IDs that a machine can understand, adversarial perturbations that proactively prevent malicious deepfake synthesis, and real-time lifting posture correction that provides instant feedback.

 <br>